Melech Ravitch: Life in Poland

 He was a vegetarian and patron of the Jewish Vegetarian Society.

 Life in Australia and Canada

-Ravitch visited Australia in 1933 to investigate the feasibility of the Kimberley Plan, and moved there in 1935.
+Ravitch visited Australia in 1933 to raise funds for the Tsentrale Yidishe Shul Organizatsye (TSYSHO), an organisation of Yiddish schools in Poland, and to investigate the feasibility of resettling European Jewish refugees in the Northern Territory.
+In 1935 he moved to Melbourne, where he edited the First Australian Jewish Almanac and helped establish the city's first Yiddish school, of which he served as headmaster.

 After 1938, he moved to Argentina, Mexico, New York City, and Israel, before settling in Montreal, where he lived until his death.
 He briefly served as head of the Jewish Public Library and revived the Yidishe Folks-Universitet (Jewish People's Popular University), which he ran from 1941 to 1954.
-His life in Australia has been documented by Anna Epstein.